Considering Certification? Your Guide to Making the Decision

 If you’re new to the certification role, you’re likely realizing this is a responsibility unlike any other you’ve had.
 Certification is a complex topic.
 There’s a lot to learn and the stakes are high.
 Readers will learn the certification essentials, like: What’s the difference between certification, certificate programs, licensure and accreditation?
 What are the steps to developing a quality certification program? (what’s a job analysis? what are test specs?)
 What are the key legal issues and how do we avoid them?
 What are the key certification concepts and testing terms I need to know?
 What are the industry standards for certification programs?
 Where can I go for more training or information?.
 A small paperback you can give to every staff and board member.

-Click here to purchase directly through the publisher, the American Society of Association Executives.
+PDF version from the publisher, American Society of Association Executives.

 A key to unlocking the standard, ISO/IEC 17024 Conformity assessment – General requirements for bodies operating certification of persons (2012), is understanding its terminology and core concepts.
 This publication is a simple reference guide defining the terms and explaining the core concepts in the standard.